kariudo/ESPanel/README.md

 # ESPanel

-Experimental alarm panel integration firmware for the ESP8266 microcontroller.
+Alarm panel integration firmware for the ESP8266 microcontroller.

 Replaces a "old school" home alarm system, publishing inputs (motion, door, switches) to Home Assistant and MQTT.
 Allowing for the repurposing of existing home sensors.